pgailinas/videoqa-representation-comparison/docs/index.md

 1. Can self-supervised autoencoder training learn compact video representations that preserve the semantic and temporal information required for VideoQA?

-2. How does VideoQA performance using learned autoencoder video representations compare with pretrained CLIP video representations under a common evaluation framework?
+2. How does VideoQA performance using learned autoencoder video representations compare with pretrained CLIP video embeddings under a common evaluation framework?

 3. How closely do representation-based VideoQA approaches perform relative to the baseline Qwen2-VL system operating directly on the original videos?